380.762.81 HIV Infection in Women, Children, and Adolescents

 - Learning Objectives:

-- demonstrate discuss of distribution and determinants of HIV/AIDS infection among pediatric, adolescent, and female populations
+- Discuss distribution and determinants of HIV/AIDS infection among pediatric, adolescent, and female populations

-- discuss issues in the clinical practice of HIV/AIDS medicine among pediatric, adolescent, and female populations
+- Explain some issues in the clinical practice of HIV/AIDS medicine among pediatric, adolescent, and female populations

 - Methods of Assessment: